 2.1.
+EAST BALLINA RESPONSE ARRANGEMENTS

-EAST BAL LINA RESPC NSE ARRANGEMEN TS Refer to Volume 2: Ha zard and Risk in Ballina Shire for more inform nation about t his Sector.
-Sector Description This sector cov This sector covers the suburbs of East Ballina, Skennars Head and Lennox Head.
-Hazard Storm surge, c oastal erosion, Richmond Riv North Creek. ver riverine flo oding, local ca itchmen t Flood Affect Classification The East Ballin a Sector has Rising Road Acc ess to the Nor th and East.
+Refer to Volume 2: Hazard and Risk in Ballina Shire for more information about this Sector.

+Sector Description This sector covers the suburbs of East Ballina, Skennars Head and Lennox Head.
+Hazard Storm surge, coastal erosion, Richmond River riverine flooding, local catchment flooding from North Creek.
+Flood Affect Classification The East Ballina Sector has Rising Road Access to the North and East.
 At risk properties East Ballina: 165 at risk of over-floor inundation Lennox Head:181 in area of impact.
 Over floor inundation data not available Total number of properties within Sector/Community 7748 Sector Control The Ballina Unit Commander/ SES Incident Controller will control evacuations in this sector.
-The NSW SES will conduct evacuations in this sector with assistance from NSW Police, Fire and Rescue NSW, and NSW Rural Fire Service (RFS) volunteers and other agencies. m NSW Key Warning Gauge Name Name ame AWRC Min Mor No. (m) (m) Maj (m) key warning Upstream ga Bureau of Meteorology gauge in this sector. uges may give an flood severity.
-203461 - - - General Strategy ■ Self-e ■ Estab evacu Self-evacuation to friends/family outside of the impact area.
-Key Risks / Consequences Closure of evacuation routes, the inundation of many of which will be influenced by tides.
-Inundation of a number of dwellings.
-Potential of isolation to supplies for thousands of people in a large flood event for a number of days.
-There is a small, low probability risk of damage to property in an extreme storm event due to coastal erosion in Lennox Head.
+The NSW SES will conduct evacuations in this sector with assistance from NSW Police, Fire and Rescue NSW, and NSW Rural Fire Service (RFS) volunteers and other agencies.
+Key Warning Gauge Name Name AWRC No. Min (m) Mod (m) Maj (m) key warning g Upstream ga Bureau of Meteorology gauge in this sector. uges may give an flood severity.
+203461 General Strategy Evacuation of at-risk population.
+Self-evacuation to friends/family outside of the impact area.
+Establishment of an Assembly Area/Evacuation Centre at the nominated evacuation centre (Lennox Head Community Centre) where evacuees are able to gather while the flood situation is monitored.
+Key Risks / Consequences influe Inund Poten for a There re of evacuation routes, the nced by tides. ation of a number of dwellir itial of isolation to supplies fo number of days. is a small, low probability ris event due to coastal erosio ngs. or thousands of sk of damage to people in a property in large flo od event

-Information and Warnings

-- Flood Watch (BoM)

-- Flood Warnings (BoM)

-- AWS Advice

-- AWS Watch and Act

-- AWS Emergency Warning

-- Sequenced door knocking of evacuation sector

-- Media announcements (including social media)

-- Emergency Alerts (SMS, landlines)

-- Standard Emergency Warning Signal

-Door knocking would be appropriate first line warning due to relatively smaller number of affected properties in this sector.

-- Monitoring rising flood waters. - Relocation of livestock. - Relocation of farm machinery and valuable goods - Control of surface water through sandbagging measures. - Assist in the lifting of furniture to residents in need. - Monitoring integrity of dwellings surrounded by flood waters.

-Note: Property protection measures for the threat of coastal erosion involves the relocation of readily moveable household goods and commercial stock and equipment.
-The SES is not responsible for planning or conduct of emergency beach protection works or other physical mitigation works.
-The Ballina Shire Council is responsible for the activation of the Ballina Shire Coastal Zone Management Plan - Emergency Action Plan.

-- Refer to Chapter 4: Caravan Park Arrangements - Self-serve sandbagging stations may be set up at nominated locations.

-There is no identified essential infrastructure at risk in this sector.

-- Closure of main evacuation routes prior to Inundation - Property Inundation

-Evacuation Triggers

-Evacuation may be considered when:

-- There is a prediction to reach and/or exceed a 2% AEP event in the Ballina Sector, where inundation of low-lying parts of the Lennox Head A subsector may occur. - This may be equivalent to levels between approximately 2.6m- 2.8m RRVD at the Burns Point Gauge, however due to other influences on flooding in the area this needs to be monitored and checked via reconnaissance, as over floor inundation data is currently not available.
+T Information and Warnings Flood Watch (BoM) AWS Advice AWS Watch and Act AWS Emergency Warning Sequenced door knocking of evacuation sector Media announcements (including social media) Emergency Alerts (SMS, landlines) Standard Emergency Warning Signal Door knocking would be appropriate first line warning due to relatively smaller number of affected properties in this sector.
+Property Protection Specific property protection measures: Monitoring rising flood waters.
+Relocation of livestock.
+Relocation of farm machinery and valuable goods Control of surface water through sandbagging measures.
+Assist in the lifting of furniture to residents in need.
+Monitoring integrity of dwellings surrounded by flood waters.
+Note: Property protection measures for the threat of coastal erosion involves the relocation of readily moveable household goods and commercial stock and equipmer The SES is not responsible for planning or conduct of emergency beach protection works or other physical mitigation works.
+The Ballina Shire Council is responsible for activation of the Ballina Shire Coastal Zone Management Plan - Emergency Action Plan.
+Assistance with property protection: Refer to Chapter 4: Caravan Park Arrangements • Self-serve sandbagging stations may be set up at nominated locations.
+Protection of essential infrastructure: There is no identified essential infrastructure at risk in this sector.
+Evacuation and/or Isolation Triggers Closure of main evacuation routes prior to Inundation Property Inundation Evacuation Triggers Evacuation may be considered when: There is a prediction to reach and/or exceed a 2% AEP event in the Ballina Sector, where inundation of low-lying parts of the Lennox Head A subsector may occur.
+This may be equivalent to levels between approximately 2.6m- 2.8m RRVD at the Burns Point Gauge, however due to other influences on flooding in the area this needs to be monitored and checked via reconnaissance, as over floor inundation data is currently not available.
+Flood levels/inundation in Ballina Nature Reserve and North Creek will have significant impact on inundation in this area.